What is a Flexible Spending Account (FSA)?

 #4 – PDFSA

 It stands for Post Deductible Flexible Spending Account.
 The IRS allows a minimum deductible amount.
 These funds are used for section 213d medical expenses if the minimum deduction limit is achieved.

-- On the other hand, the employer may allow you to carry forwards amount to the extent of $ 500 per annum in the next plan year.
+- On the other hand, the employer may allow you to carry forward the amount to $ 500 per annum in the next plan year.
 The employer will provide either of these options at his discretion.

-- If the funds are not utilised within the plan year or the grace period, the balance pending amount is not refunded back to you.
+- If the funds are not utilized within the plan year or the grace period, the pending balance amount is not refunded back to you.
 Thus, it would be best if you strategically thought over the amount of contribution to be made in FSA.

-The IRS is very concerned about what includes in the term “medical care”.
-As per the definition of medical care, it should relate to diagnosis, mitigation or treatment or prevention of disease, cure, or for the care of any part or function of the body.
-The funds out of FSR is eligible to be spent for following purposes:
+The IRS is very concerned about what is included in the term “medical care.”
+As per the definition of medical care, it should relate to diagnosis, mitigation or treatment, or prevention of disease, cure, or the care of any part or function of the body.
+The funds out of FSR are eligible to be spent for the following purposes: